RogerLuo-Code/coding-practice/docs/lc-solutions/lc0200-0299/lc0200-number-of-islands.md

 ## Solution
 ### Approach - BFS
-The problem is equvalent to finding out number of groups with connected `1`s.
-When encountering a `1` and not visited before, consider it as a root node and use breadth-first search (BFS) to find all connected `1`s and mark them as visisted (either use `set` or mark them as `0`).
+The problem is equivalent to finding out number of groups with connected `1`s.
+When encountering a `1` and not visited before, consider it as a root node and use breadth-first search (BFS) to find all connected `1`s and mark them as visited (either use `set` or mark them as `0`).
 Count the number of root nodes that trigger BFS.
 This number is the number of islands.

 === "Python"
     ```python